saneef/dsgnrs.in/README.md

 1. Copy `config/sample.database.yml` to `config/database.yml` and fill your development database connection details
 2. Copy `sample.env` to `.env` and fill in your Twitter app keys
 3. Run `bundle` to install gems.
 If you face problem installing pg gem.
 Try [any of these fixes](http://stackoverflow.com/questions/9234960/gem-install-pg-with-pg-config-works-bundle-fails)
-4. `foreman start` to start the server
+4. Run `foreman start` to start the server

 ## Contributing